 LK0416 Garden design - method and material, 15.0 CreditsTrädgårdsdesignens metod och material

 Education cycleBachelor’s level

 Advanced study in the main fieldFirst cycle, entry requirements only from upper secondary school(G1N)

-- demonstrate basic skills in the application of the tool of the design process and methods such as site analysis, measuring, spatial design and visual communication.
+- demonstrate basic skills in applying the tools and methods of the design process, such as plant analysis, sketching, and models,

-- demonstrate basic skills in the application of digital tools
+- demonstrate basic skills in applying software in design process,

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.